yuhko-msft/microsoft-graph-docs/concepts/cloud-communications-concept-overview.md

 ### Simplify the customer service experience
-Whether you own a large helpdesk service or a small storefront, it can be difficult to handle multiple customer requests, especially if you don’t have any context of what problem they’re trying to solve beforehand.
+Whether you own a large helpdesk service or a small storefront, it can be difficult to handle multiple customer requests, especially if you don't have any context of what problem they're trying to solve beforehand.
 Handle incoming calls from customers through an **Interactive Voice Response** (IVR) system, where a bot will initially interact with them.

 When a customer is prompted for a response from the bot, the customer can press a key on their keypad that corresponds to their selection.
 The bot can then gather the dial-tone multi-frequency (DTMF) from the customer.